angarsky/diveintopython/learn/variables_and_types/string-overall.md

 # Output: The two strings are not equal.
 ```

-!= operator: This operator checks if two strings are not equal.
+The `!=` operator: checks if two strings are not equal.

 ```python
 str1 = "mango"